kaveripriyap/data-structures-algorithms-curated-resources/README.md

 * [Toph](https://toph.co/) - Bangladeshi Online Judge.
 Holds online contests on a regular basis.
 * [URI](https://www.urionlinejudge.com.br/judge/login) - Brazilian Online Judge.
 Not so much problems, but it's growing and it has online contests.
 * [UVA](https://uva.onlinejudge.org/) - Hundreds of problems (from previous ACM-ICPC Regionals, World Finals and others).
-* [Codility](https://app.codility.com/programmers/challenges/) - Compete to land coding jobs at top companies
+* [Codility](https://app.codility.com/programmers/challenges/) - Compete to land coding jobs at top companies.

-## Blogs
+## Blogs and written stuff

-*Awesome list of blogs, mainly for competitive programming but you can refer to these when learning a new topic/algorithm*
+*Here's an awesome list of blogs (they're primarily for competitive programming though but you can always refer to them when you're learning a new topic/algorithm).*

 * [An awesome list for competitive programming!](https://codeforces.com/blog/entry/23054) - Awesome blog for all the resources and list of books and algorithms.
 * [Algorithms Weekly](https://petr-mitrichev.blogspot.com/) - A good blog by Petr Mitrichev, mainly in Java.